-25. [Example 1: The [Biology] Panel will examine each output in detail for the assessment.
-The Panel [may use metrics or citation data] to inform its assessment of individual items.
-These [metrics and data] will not be used in any algorithmic or deterministic way for the evaluation of research quality.
-The Panel is aware of the limitations of citation data, their variability within and between disciplines, that some excellent work takes time to demonstrate its full achievements.]
-[Example 2: The [Biology] Panel does not expect to refer to metrics or citation data in reaching its judgement on the quality of submitted research outputs.]
+25. The Biology Panel will examine each output in detail for the assessment.
+The Panel may use citation data to inform its assessment of individual items.
+These data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
+The Panel is aware of the limitations of citation data, their variability within and between disciplines, that some excellent work takes time to demonstrate its full achievements and that citation frequently depends on year of publication.